What to say if she has a boyfriend?

 I want to give you 3 different responses to what to say if she has a boyfriend (and I’ve even included a video of my TeamHQ coaches showing you how they responded with a cool in-field demonstration.)

-I am of course not one of those dating experts that is going to sit here and encourage you to try and get a woman to break up with her boyfriend.
+I am of course not one of those dating experts that are going to sit here and encourage you to try and get a woman to break up with her boyfriend.

-Leave her happy.
 All approaches (when you start a conversation with someone) should be built on the principle that you want to leave her feeling happy.
-Not harassed.
-Not annoyed.
-Not miffed.
-Not bemused.
+Not harassed, or annoyed.
+Not miffed or bemused.
 Content.
-Now of course you can’t control how she responds but the principle of being altruistic here is a good start.
+Now, of course, you can’t control how she responds but the principle of being altruistic here is a good start.
 If she has a boyfriend this doesn’t mean that she doesn’t like you or that there’s anything wrong with you.
 It just means she’s got someone already in her life.

 I would use this as a nice opportunity to build her self esteem and leave both of you smiling by saying something like, ‘he’s a lucky man, have a great day.’
 This positivity will make you both feel good and helps a bigger cause of women associating positive things with a man approaching them: which one day will benefit you when you approach another woman and she’s more relaxed about the experience (*** okay this may never happen but it’s still worth doing!
 Think of the bigger cause!)